Home | Applied Membranes Home | Purchase Online | Common Q & A | Technical Articles | Design Information

 Is it possible to use a reverse osmosis membrane to perform desalination of seawater at a pump pressure of 30-40 psi?

-No. The natural osmotic pressure pressure of typical seawater is about 350 psi, therefore, to get any water to pass through the membrane the applied pressure would need to be more than the seawater psi.
+No. The natural osmotic pressure of typical seawater is about 350 psi, therefore, to get any water to pass through the membrane the applied pressure would need to be more than the seawater psi.

 What is the safe operating pressure for the AAA-1005 system?
 Can a booster pump be installed to maintain at 80 psi?